-In response to Section 377 of the Indian Penal Code that criminalises homosexuality in India, Queen Size is a choreographic exploration that takes the form of a detailed study of the intimacy between two men.
-Played out on a charpoy, the duet makes an embodied argument for the fundamental right to love by examining the nuts and bolts of a close encounter between two male bodies.
-In deliberately making this encounter visible, Queen Size poses questions around spectatorship, privacy and dissent.
-The work was triggered by Nishit Saran’s article titled ‘Why My Bedroom Habits Are Your Business,’ first published in the Indian Express in January 2000.
+Created in 2016 in response to Section 377 of the Indian Penal Code that criminalized sexual intercourse against the heteronormatively defined ‘order of nature’ in India for over 150 years, before it was finally scrapped by the Supreme Court of India in September 2018, Queen-size is a choreographic exploration that takes the form of a detailed study of the intimacy between two men.
+The duet was initially triggered by Nishit Saran’s article titled ‘Why My Bedroom Habits Are Your Business’, first published in the Indian Express in January 2000.
+Played out on a charpai, Queen-size makes an embodied argument for the fundamental right to love by examining the nuts and bolts of a close encounter between two male bodies.

 Mandeep Raikhy is a dance practitioner with a particular interest in exploring the intersections between dance creation, performance, research, and pedagogy.
 He began studying jazz at the age of 19 at the Danceworx, New Delhi, and his subsequent interest in contemporary dance took him to London where he completed a BA (Hons) in Dance Theatre at Laban.
 He undertook his first tour with Shobana Jeyasingh Dance Company, London and has toured with their annual productions between 2005 and 2009.
 He was also part of the company’s education team and has extensive teaching experience.
 Since 2010, Mandeep has created several dance works, notably Inhabited Geometry (2010), a male ant has straight antennae (2013) and Queen Size (2016).
 These works have travelled across the country and internationally over the years including Kampnagel, Southbank Centre and Singapore International Arts Festival.
 Since 2009, Mandeep is Managing Director at Gati Dance Forum, where he has worked to develop a supportive environment for contemporary dance in the country through projects as diverse as residencies, festivals, publications and advocacy initiatives.
 He has also led the curriculum development team for the Master’s in Dance Practice, launched at Ambedkar University Delhi in July 2017.
 This programme is the first of its kind in South Asia.